Growing Olives in Zone 7?

 Grow olives in containers

 A sure-fire way of controlling the climate is to grow olive trees in containers (they adapt well to that life).
 Either seasonally, or during cold spells, move the containers under the eaves of your house, or into a structure where the olives will remain at comfortable temperatures.
-Two people and a Pot Lifter can easily move heavy containers.

 With a combination of warm microclimate, a proper variety, and safeguards during cold spells you should be able to grow olives in Zone 7.